-The three-wire interface is compatible with SPITM, QSPI, and MICROWIRE, as well as most DSPs and operates at clock rates up to 40 MHz.
-See Figure 1 for information on a write sequence.
+The three-wire interface is compatible with SPI[TM], QSPI and MICROWIRE, as well as most DSPs and operates at clock rates up to 40 MHz.
+See AC and Timing Requirements for information on a write sequence.

-A write sequence begins by bringing the $\overline{\text{SYNC}}$ line low.
-Once $\overline{\text{SYNC}}$ is low, the data on the D{IN} line is clocked into the 16-bit serial input register on the falling edges of SCLK.
-To avoid misclocking data into the shift register, it is critical that SYNC not be brought low simultaneously with a falling edge of SCLK (see Figure 1).
-On the 16th falling clock edge, the last data bit is clocked in and the programmed function (a change in the DAC channel address, mode of operation, and/or register contents) is executed.
-At this point the SYNC line may be kept low or brought high.
-Any data and clock pulses after the 16th falling clock edge is ignored.
-In either case, SYNC must be brought high for the minimum specified time before the next write sequence is initiated with a falling edge of SYNC.
+A write sequence begins by bringing the \overline{SYNC} line low.
+Once \overline{SYNC} is low, the data on the D{IN} line is clocked into the 16-bit serial input register on the falling edges of SCLK.
+To avoid misclocking data into the shift register, it is critical that \overline{SYNC} not be brought low simultaneously with a falling edge of SCLK (see Figure 2).
+On the 16th falling clock edge, the last data bit is clocked in and the programmed function (a change in the DAC channel address, mode of operation, or register contents) is executed.
+At this point the \overline{SYNC} line may be kept low or brought high.
+Any data and clock pusles after the 16th falling clock edge are ignored.
+In either case, \overline{SYNC} must be brought high for the minimum specified time before the next write sequence is initiated with a falling edge of \overline{SYNC} .

-Because the SYNC and D{IN} buffers draw more current when they are high, they must be idled low between write sequences to minimize power consumption.
+Since the \overline{SYNC} and D{IN} buffers draw more current when they are high, they should be idled low between write sequences to minimize power consumption.